12 Hacks For Surviving This Freezing, Icy Weather

 Warm Blankets With A Hot Water Bottle

 Before climbing into bed, fill a water bottle with hot water and stick it under your covers.
-It will warm the sheets, and can be left safely in bed all night long for added warmth.
+It’ll warm the sheets, and can be left safely in bed all night long for added warmth.

 Take this hack to the next level by wrapping your pajamas around the bottle and sticking them under the covers before putting them on.